2021 Midyear Outlook: Navigating through the recovery

 Listen in as we discuss our outlook on the US recovery and the Federal Reserve’s new framework, including its impact on inflation, interest rates and growth.

-The opinions expressed are those of the Fund’s managers at Class I shares and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through Dec.
-31, 2018, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+The opinions expressed are those of the Fund’s managers are not meant as investment advice or to predict or project the future performance of any investment product.
+The opinions are current through March 31, 2021, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 All information is based on Class I shares.

 The FTSE EPRA Nareit Developed Index is an unmanaged index that tracks the performance of listed real estate companies and real estate investment trusts worldwide.
 It is not possible to invest directly in an index.

 The impact of COVID-19, and other infectious illness outbreaks that may arise in the future, could adversely affect the economies of many nations or the entire global economy, individual issuers and capital markets in ways that cannot necessarily be foreseen.
 In addition, the impact of infectious illnesses in emerging market countries may be greater due to generally less established healthcare systems.
 Public health crises caused by the COVID-19 outbreak may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
 The duration of the COVID-19 outbreak and its effects cannot be determined with certainty.